 These scenes serve to establish spatial relationships and act as the narrative foundation for the entire script.
-Such shots simplify coverage, on which inserts, close-ups, and cutaway shots can be placed.
+Such shots simplify coverage, onto which inserts, close-ups, and cutaway shots can be placed.

-Imagine these shots from the perspective of a film editor.
-When they start cutting a scene, this is the first shot they place on your timeline, and then they can add other shot types to it.
-The perfect capture of these shots here is not a technical exercise but the first step to truly immersive and cinematic storytelling.
+Think of these shots from the perspective of a film editor.
+When they start cutting a scene, this is the first shot they place on your timeline, and then they can add other shot types.
+The perfect capture of these shots is not a technical exercise but the first step toward truly immersive and cinematic storytelling.

 The Master Shot in Detail